ALL APPLICANTS - NEW DEADLINE: January 7, 2020

 Online application detail: In the space Proposed Area of Specialization, list in ranked order your fields of interest.
 Select from the following general areas.

 Domestic Applicants (all US citizens and current US residents)

-- General Graduate Record Examination (GRE) scores are required, and Subject Test is recommended.
+- General and Subject Graduate Record Examination (GRE) scores are optional.
+If you believe that any of these scores will strengthen your application, you are invited to provide them.
+Conversely, the absence of any of these scores will not adversely impact your materials for the review process.
 Scores should be no more than five years old.
-The GRE should be taken soon enough for results to reach the University and available to the Department of Physics and Astronomy so that they are accessible by January 15.
+If you so choose, the GRE should be taken soon enough for results to reach the University and available to the Department of Physics and Astronomy so that they are accessible by January 7th.
 Submit to the University of Pittsburgh School Code 2927, Department Code 0808.